chand-na/Sales_Summary_SQLiteDB/README.md

-# 🛍️ Superstore Sales Analysis
+# 🛍️ Superstore Sales Summary

 This project demonstrates how to use **SQL inside Python** to analyze sales data stored in a **SQLite database** and visualize key metrics using **matplotlib** and **seaborn**.